takemobiteam/takemobi-test.github.io/docs/index.md

 A booking represents a need for a transfer (a ride in a vehicle) for a group of passengers (1 or more).
 A group represented in a single booking generally has booked a tour with TUI together, will be on the same flights, and will be staying at the same hotel.

-For every group who books a tour with TUI together, there will be 2 bookings sent to Mobi because there are 2 transfers.
+For every group who books a tour with TUI together, there will generally be 2 bookings sent to Mobi because there are 2 transfers.
 For example, if the group is going to Cancun, there would be the following 2 bookings:

 - **Arrival:** a transfer picks up the group at the Cancun airport & brings them to their hotel
 - **Departure:** a transfer picks up the group at their hotel & brings them to the Cancun airport